angu-dev/defly/README.md

 ---
 **Slider**

 This can be used to generate sliders.
-In order to function correctly, splide-2.4.20.css and splide.2.4.20.js are required.
+In order to work correctly, splide-2.4.20.css and splide.2.4.20.js are required.

 |Attribute|Values|Description|
 |-|-|-|